barttermorshuizen/awesomeposter/docs/prd/epic-discovery-scoring-dedup.md

 ## Dependencies & Assumptions
 - Consumes normalized items (with source-type metadata) from ingestion pipeline.
 - Requires configuration service to expose source weights and traction toggles per client.
-- Persists to shared brief datastore before dashboard consumption.
+- Persists discovery items (including score metadata) to the shared datastore consumed by the review dashboard; briefs are only created once reviewers promote an item.
 - Reviewers provide feedback separately to inform tuning.

 ## Risks & Mitigations